farisachugthai/dynamic_ipython/docs/_sources/index.rst.txt

 haven't been fleshed out enough.

-They're still all useful in their current state and when the user is running IPython interactively, but none of the scripts havet been fleshed out to the extent that they could be easily changed to IPython extensions.
+They're still all useful in their current state and when the user is running IPython interactively, but none of the scripts haven't been fleshed out to the extent that they could be easily changed to IPython extensions.

 Goals